Assistant Community Development Director

 2019 Tri-Valley Grant Application Workshops for information please click here.

 The City provides housing assistance programs to very-low up to moderate-income renters, homebuyers, and homeowners in Livermore to support and enhance our community.
-For more information, please visit the Housing Assistance page.
+For more information, please visit the Housing page.

 The City’s Multi-Service Center is a one-stop facility where Livermore and Tri-Valley residents can access services from a variety of public agencies, regardless of their economic or cultural background.
 Spanish: Centro de Servicio Humanos de la Ciudad de Livermore.